History of Bengaluru: 1900s

 Bangalore city map, circa 1924 from "Murray's 1924 Handbook", with the pete and Cantonment areas clearly visible.

 Sometimes it is claimed that, in 1906, Bangalore became the first city in Asia to have electricity, supplied by the hydroelectric plant situated in Shivanasamudra.
 This information is controversial, as the first electric power supply was started in Kolkata in the year of 1898, to the then Bank of Bengal.

 Basavanagudi (named either after the Basavanna Temple or the Bull Temple in the village of Sunkenahalli) and Malleshwaram (named after the Kadu Malleshwara Temple in the old Mallapura village) were created during this time.
-Kalasipalyam (near the old fort) and Gandhinagar were created between 1921–1931.
+Kalasipalyam (near the old fort) and Gandhinagar were created between 1921 and 1931.

 Bangalore's reputation as the Garden City of India began in 1927 with the Silver Jubilee celebrations of the rule of Krishnaraja Wodeyar IV.
 Several projects such as the construction of parks, public buildings and hospitals were instituted to improve the city.

 Bangalore therefore served traditionally as a retreat for people from the surrounding South Indian regions.
 Even today, the city administration manages to maintain several parks.
 Cubbon Park and Lal Bagh are two such examples.